-About Parliament: The Austrian Parliament is truly a powerful looking government building sitting above the Ringstrasse like a mighty Roman Temple.
-Sitting in front of the beautiful building is a huge white fountain capped off with a statue of Athena, the goddess of wisdom, wearing golden armor is the main attraction.
-This fountain is quite a statement piece and leads to some of the coolest photos in Vienna.
+About The Austrian Parliament: Gleaming over the Ringstrasse like a mighty Roman Temple, the Austrian Parliament is truly a powerful looking government building.
+In front of the beautiful building is a substantial white fountain capped off with a statue of Athena, the Greek goddess of wisdom, wearing golden armor is the main attraction.
+This fountain is a real statement piece and leads to some of the coolest photos in Vienna.
 If you choose to join one of the free guided tours of the interior, you’ll tour both chambers of the building, the National Council (Nationalrat) and the Federal Council (Bundesrat).

 6. City Hall & Beer Garden (Rathaus):

 About Vienna’s Town Hall: The City Hall is an enjoyable place to take a break during the tram tour.
 As you step off the tram, you’re confronted with the enormous Neo-Gothic towers of City Hall which overlook a vast square, called Rathaus Platz.
 This square is famous for hosting Vienna’s main Christmas market and ice skating rink in the Winter and often turns into a huge beer garden throughout the Summer months (July & August).
 There are even outdoor movies and concerts that happen here most weeks of the Summer and Fall.
 The setting with the amazing backdrop of the City Hall over the square is stunning.